 - Washington State Visual Arts Standards

-- Curriculum: Teachers use a variety of professional sources for literature and technique instructional materials.
+- Curriculum: FLEX Curriculum, The Art of Education Publications + a variety of professional sources for literature and technique instructional materials.

 In the primary grades (K-2), music students echo pitches, dynamics, beats, and rhythms.
 They identify, distinguish, and experience pitch, melody, rhythm, dynamics and sound sources as they use their voices, bodies, and instruments in games and activities.
 They explore a variety of styles and genres of music, as they begin to develop singing and playing skills and techniques while exploring the elements of music.